Spasnof/docker-alembic/README.md

 Docker abstracts away the enviroment/drivers/parameters needed to perform this change control and allow for an easy port between CI/CD implementations.
 The final flow should look like this:

-1. Maintainer/DBA sets up docker-alambic on their CI/CD infrastructure.
+1. Maintainer/DBA sets up docker-alembic on their CI/CD infrastructure.
 2. Contributers create database changes as alembic migration files / revisions
-3. When a contributer's database changes are approved and the pr is merged the database/alambic will keep track of the revision state and get up to date.
+3. When a contributer's database changes are approved and the pr is merged the database/alembic will keep track of the revision state and get up to date.

 ## What is this for?